MeloMei/giki/README.md

 ## MCP Server (for QoderWork / Claude Code / Codex)

-giki can run as an MCP (Model Context Protocol) server, letting you use it directly inside QoderWork, Claude Code, or any MCP-compatible platform — no LLM API key needed.
+giki can run as an MCP (Model Context Protocol) server, letting you use it directly inside Codex, Claude Code, or any MCP-compatible platform — no LLM API key needed.

 ```bash
 pip install giki-gitwiki